lopes/logbook/content/2021-password-management.md

 - Special characters
 - Never reuse passwords between applications

+{% admonition(type="note", title="Note") %}
-> Since the passwords are randomly generated, they are not usually susceptible to dictionary attacks.
+Since the passwords are randomly generated, they are not usually susceptible to dictionary attacks.
+{% end %}

 While using a PM is a good idea, keeping a secure backup of the passwords database is essential if the PM is unaccessible, but this backup must be cryptographically secure and the user must not depend on the PM itself to recover the PM's backup decryption password.
 Still, users will have to create and remember two passwords: